Monday, May 24, 2021

 4. Bholanath Kakati - Litterateur

-5. Bhumidhar Barman - Thirteenth chief minister of Assam
+5. Bhumidhar Barman - Thirteenth Chief Minister of Assam, Bharat

 6. Birendra Nath Dutta - Litterateur and singer